Bamboo and rock (1994) Li de Cai

 through the clouds towards heaven.

-In 1993, mayor Huang Ju of Shanghai, the sister city of Rotterdam, unveiled the mural.
-After more than 25 years, the work was very damaged and it was removed in 2019.
-For some time we investigated whether the work could be restored, but unfortunately this turned out to be impossible.
+In 1994, Mayor Huang Ju of Shanghai, the sister city of Rotterdam, unveiled the mural together with Mayor Bram Peper.
+After 25 years, the work was badly affected and was removed in 2019.
+For some time we have investigated whether the work could be restored, but unfortunately this turned out to be impossible.
 That is why it has been decided to make a new painting, which will be applied in 2020.

-The Chinese artist Li de Cai (1943, Inner Mongolia) studied from 1960 to 1964 set designs at the art academy in Inner Mongolia, an autonomous region in China that borders (Outer) Mongolia and Russia in the north.
+The Chinese artist Li de Cai (1943, Inner Mongolia) studied set design from 1960 to 1964 at the art academy in Inner Mongolia, an autonomous region in China, bordering (Outer) Mongolia and Russia in the north.
 After this study he developed into a watercolorist, calligraphist and painter.
-He ended up in the Netherlands and lived at Katendrecht on the Brede Hilledijk.
-Nearby, on the Veerlaan, he painted a mural at the same time that he exhibited in the Netherlands in the company of other artists of Chinese origin.
-In the Princessehof ceramics museum in Leeuwarden, among other places, he showed his work with classical Chinese inspiration: themes such as bamboo, in a fine, subdued painting style that matches the decorative, because realistic but without three-dimensionality.
-In his free work he used brushes and rice paper, which entails a certain soft line that you also see in his painting on the Veerlaan.
+He ended up in the Netherlands and lived in Katendrecht on the Brede Hilledijk.
+Close by, on Veerlaan, he made a mural at the same time that he exhibited in the Netherlands with other artists of Chinese origin.
+In the Princessehof ceramics museum in Leeuwarden, among others, he showed his work with classical Chinese inspiration: themes such as bamboo, in a fine, restrained painting style that is close to the decorative, because realistic but without three-dimensionality.
+In his free work he used brushes and rice paper, which entails a certain soft line that you can also see in his painting on Veerlaan.
 He chose subjects that stem from Chinese visual traditions: bamboo, orchids, chrysanthemums and plum blossoms.
-To make it more accessible, he combined that with cows and mills, something that not every critic reacted very enthusiastically to.
-He would then remain active as an artist in Rotterdam for a long time to come.
+To make it more accessible, he combined that with cows and mills, something that not every critic responded very enthusiastically.
+After that he would remain active as an artist in Rotterdam for a long time.

 Veerlaan 70B, 3072 ZX Rotterdam, Netherlands